 If you have ample reserves of cash and can easily clear the company’s minimums, you could reap solid rewards from its high-yield accounts and personalized financial services.
 However, if you’re just starting out down the savings trail, a friendlier bank like Ally or Capital One 360 might be more your speed.

-However, relatively high minimum deposit amounts for high-yield accounts, the lack of any savings account options, no in-house brokerage, and some key loan omissions hurt the case for TIAA Bank.
+However, relatively high minimum deposit amounts for high-yield accounts, the lack of any high-yield savings account options, no in-house brokerage, and some key loan omissions hurt the case for TIAA Bank.